-- a.
-Respect others' points of view (even when you think and believe differently) - b.
-Listen to gain insights, fresh ideas, and new perspectives, and - c.
-Accept that we are here to learn with and from one another. - d.
-Give each other the benefit of the doubt -- we are in an unusual time with much uncertainty and the unexpected.
+- Respect others' points of view (even when you think and believe differently) - Listen to gain insights, fresh ideas, and new perspectives, and - Accept that we are here to learn with and from one another. - Give each other the benefit of the doubt -- we are in an unusual time with much uncertainty and the unexpected.
 Some of us deal with this by going with the flow, some of us deal with it by creating cocoons of certainty around us.
 And most of us are somewhere in between.
 Let's give each other as much grace and flexibility as possible.

-These principles are even more important in an online learning environment where engagement must be intentional and scheduled.
-You will be asked to interact with each other and instructors individually outside of the synchronous sessions.
 We hope that you will share what you know, and help us all to learn by listening with curiosity to others, help to hold us all accountable to our values, and find ways to share your constructive criticism, your concerns about process or content, and help us all to be at our best together.

-REQUIRED TEXTS (FOR YOUR PURCHASE):
+REQUIRED RESOURCES (FOR PURCHASE OR OTHER ACCESS):